catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 in the ``data/`` directories of each data package.

-You can use the ``pudl_etl`` script to process more or different data by copying and editing the ``settings/etl_fast.yml`` file, and running the script again with your new settings file as an argument.
+You can use the ``pudl_etl`` script to process more or different data by copying and editing either of the the setting files, and running the script again with your new settings file as an argument.
 Comments in the example settings file explain the available parameters.
 Know that these example files are the only configurations that are tested and supported.

 If you want to re-run ``pudl_etl`` and replace an existing bundle of data packages, you can use ``--clobber``.
 If you want to generate a new data packages with a new or modified settings file, you can change the name of the output datapackage bundle in the configuration file.

+All of the  PUDL scripts have help messages if you want additional information (run ``script_name --help``).